Guilty by a Ruby Necklace

 "You disgust me," Callahan spat.
 "I don't care what the physical exam says.
 You are a sick, twisted animal.
 What you did to that child is unforgivable."

-He slammed me onto a metal chair next to the wall.
-He pulled a pair of handcuffs from his belt.
-The cuffs clicked tightly around my left wrist.
-He looped the other end through the exposed radiator pipe and locked it.
+He slammed me onto a metal chair against the wall and pulled out handcuffs.
+One cuff clicked around my left wrist, the other looped through the radiator pipe with a final click.

 "Are you deaf?
 I didn't hurt her!"
 I pulled against the metal.
 It dug into my bone.